 I started out as an electrical engineer in some dark and forgotten age, did some artsy-fartsy art collage after that and finally ended up in the sad world of the web.
 Over the past few years my work varied from design, to interface and slowly creeping towards back-end fiddling.

 My weapons of choice in my daily on- and offline hacking are Emacs, Mercurial,

 Arch Linux Debian, i3, Blender, Gimp, Inkscape, ... kind of open-source oriented you might say.

-I program a little bit of PHP (yeah, I know, It's terrible), a load of Python (yeah!) and from time to time enter the schemy hens nest of the CHICKEN.
-Over the past few years I've been telling people I know a lot about Drupal (hence why I'm still on the PHP bandwagon) and I've been developing a few modules for this "framework" as well.
+I program PHP, a load of Python and from time to time enter the schemy hens nest of the CHICKEN.
+Over the past few years I've been telling people I know a lot about Drupal and I've been developing a few modules for this "framework" as well.
 Out of the love for bottom-up development (and the hatred towards over bloated frameworks, like the one mentioned a few words back) my Python work usually revolves around Flask and its foundations or around statically creating pages with Nikola.

 Besides spending many hours a day staring at computer screens, I have a deep interest for Japanese culture.
 I also sometimes delude myself into thinking I can shoot pictures and to add up to these illusions I manage to make real 3D artists weep at the abominations that I force Blender to spit out.

 There, now go read some other part of this site.